pathtofile/toucli/README.md

 programs or files, using the Apple Secure Enclave to generate an encryption key that can only be used with biometric interaction from the user.
 This key is then used to encrpyt or decrypt the data.
 (see the section below for more information).

+For Production and Workplace environments, a proper remote system like Hashicorp Vault would be far better, as it provides short-term credentials, auditing, sharing, etc.
+But for my own personal use on just my single machine, I didn't want to maintain another system, and most importantly it was an excuse to learn how to program in Swift.

 # Security Overview
 To understand exactly how the encryption works, key sizes, etc, read this documentation from Apple: [Protecting Keys with the secure enclave](https://developer.apple.com/documentation/security/certificate_key_and_trust_services/keys/protecting_keys_with_the_secure_enclave